 How to Drill: Demonstration Video

 Examples of how to use Quick & Dirty 7th Chords in tunes:

 This approach to using 7th chords is very incomplete - thus, "Quick and Dirty."
-For a complete method for learning and using 7th chords, become a MasterGuitarSchool.com site member and use your site member discount to download Unit 4: 7th Chords, Unit 5: 7th Inversions and the soon-to-be-released Unit 6: 7th Voicing.
+For a complete method for learning and using 7th chords, become a MasterGuitarSchool.com site member and use your site member discount to download Unit 4: 7th Chords, Unit 5: 7th Inversions and Unit 6: 7th Voicing.

 Sign up as a Master Guitar School site member - it's free! - and get access to dozens of free site-based lessons, a monthly newsletter that contains a brand-new free lesson, and DEEP discounts on lesson series downloads - plus more!

 Leave a comment &/or share through your social networks using the links below!